 After “Indestructible” in 2003, Branden Steineckert (drums) joined to solidify Rancid’s current line-up.
 They subsequently released the albums “Let The Dominos Fall” (2009) and “Honor Is All We Know” (2014).

-This year will see the release of their ninth studio album “Trouble Maker” produced by their longtime producer and founder of Epitaph records, Brett Gurewitz.
+This year brought the release of their ninth studio album “Trouble Maker” produced by their longtime producer and founder of Epitaph records, Brett Gurewitz.

 Through it all, Rancid has remained fiercely independent, never losing their loyalty to community or each other.
 Their music confronts political and social issues, while balancing personal tales of love, loss, and heartbreak with attitude.
 Rancid gives their listeners a community where everyone can belong.
 By carrying on the traditions and spirit of the original punk rock bands that came before, Rancid has become a legend an inspiration to punk bands that have come after.
 They are the living embodiment of East Bay punk.
 And if you don’t know all this by now -- you’re not playing their music loud enough!